Community Partner Application

-Our student-directed programs are organized into six issue areas: Arts & Recreation, Education and Advocacy, Health and Ability, International, Social Justice and Sustainability and Food Justice.
-Please complete our application if you think the Bennion Center’s student-directed programs are a good fit for your organization.
-A committee will review your completed application within two weeks of receipt.
+Our Community Partner Programs are organized into six issue areas: Advocacy, Arts & Recreation, Education, Health & Wellness, Mentorship, and Sustainability & Food Justice.
+Please complete our application if you think the Bennion Center’s Community Partner Programs are a good fit for your organization.
+A committee will review your completed application within four weeks of receipt.
 A member of the committee will contact you during the review and selection process if further information is needed regarding your application.

-Our strongest applications include a student, already involved with your organization, who is interested in serving as the founding program director.
-If you do not already have an interested student and your application is accepted, we will post the director opening and attempt to fill the position for you.
+Our strongest applications include a student, already involved with your organization, who is interested in serving as the founding partnership liaison.
+If you do not already have an interested student and your application is accepted, we will post the liaison opening and attempt to fill the position.
 This process can be lengthy: finding the right student leader for your program can take time.

-Applications are accepted on a rolling basis and the big push to recruit new leaders begins in February.
+Applications for student leaders are accepted on a rolling basis although the primary recruitment and transition process takes place in February.

 Thank you for considering the Bennion Center for your volunteer needs.
 If we may be of further assistance, please feel free to contact us.